 Programming is becoming an essential part of nearly every industry known to man, the way it helps to organize and maintain large systems is not possible to compare to anything else, and so more and more people begin their journey.

-You can learn coding both from interactive platforms, and also from books – whichever you find most appropriate and easy to learn from.
+You can learn to code both from interactive platforms and also from books – whichever you find most appropriate and easy to learn from.
 But, sometimes that’s not good enough, and we want to practice new things.

 We could say that coding challenges are great for:

 - encountering critical problem solving

 - having fun!

 In my quest to find the best programming challenges, I narrowed the list down to five great resources, which I believe will help you immensely alongside your journey, or serve a great purpose for learning and exploring more areas of computer science.